ericafolli/ericafolli/README.md

   👋 Hi, I’m @ericafolli

-  🌞 A Product Manager based in sunny Barcelona, working remotly
+  🌞 A Product Manager based in sunny Barcelona, working remotely

   🍃 In my free time I like to ride my bike, play volleyball at the beach, surf and skate